-The Aggregate Excess Catastrophe Reinsurance Contract - Automobile - Florida and Southeast States provides \$200 million of reinsurance limits for losses to personal lines automobile business (physical damage only) arising out of multiple perils and provided such losses arise out of a company declared catastrophe and result in qualifying losses in the State of Florida.
-Once qualifying losses are incurred in the State of Florida, coverage is also provided for losses to personal lines automobile business (physical damage only) arising out of the same catastrophe and occurring in Alabama, Georgia, Louisiana, Mississippi, North Carolina and South Carolina.
-Claim adjustment fees are indemnified as a percentage of ultimate net loss and are included within the contract's reinsurance limit.
-The \$200 million of reinsurance limits is subject to a \$300 million aggregate retention for losses arising out of one or all qualifying catastrophes commencing during the contract's one year term.
+The Aggregate Excess Catastrophe Reinsurance Contract - Automobile - Florida and Southeast States is a one-year term contract effective June 1, 2018 to May 31, 2019.
+The contract provides \$250 million of reinsurance limits for losses to personal lines and commercial lines automobile business (physical damage only) arising out of multiple perils and provided such losses arise out of a company declared catastrophe and result in qualifying losses in the State of Florida.
+Once qualifying losses are incurred in the State of Florida, coverage is also provided for losses to personal lines and commercial lines automobile business (physical damage only) arising out of the same catastrophe and occurring in Alabama, Georgia, Louisiana, Mississippi, North Carolina and South Carolina.
+The \$250 million of reinsurance limits is subject to a \$250 million aggregate retention for losses arising out of one or all qualifying catastrophes commencing during the contract's one year term.
 The contract does not include a reinstatement of limits.